prometheus/docs/snippets/saved_replies.md

 3. Provide a course of action.
 At the least, if we close anything quickly, we should tell them they can ask to re-open, or where else to take this.
 Again, take into account that there's a need they feel they need to address, somehow.

-It's not always feasible, or even possible, to fill out the XXX.
-Still, we should try to.
+It's not always feasible, or even possible, to fill out the XXX used in the snippets below.
+Still, we should try to make it point to relevant URLs/information.
+People will land on these issues via search engines for a long time and this builds knowledge in our userbase, so this will hopefully even save us time in the long run.